mithyer/Ralyo/README.md

-# Ralyo: A Tool for AI Music Subscription, Sharing, and Playback
+# Ralyo - A Tool for AI Music Subscription, Sharing, and Playback

 ## Current Version Features (v1.0.0)